NEUROFUSIONInc/fusion/frontend/public/posts/2024-03-21-navigating-burnout.md

 ![Article Cover - Navigating Burnout](/images/blog/navigatingburnout/blog-post-cover-4.png)

 This article explores the unfiltered experiences of women who have confronted burnout, sharing their struggles and successes.
-By sharing their stories anonymously, we aim to encourage discussion, promote empathy, and show support to those facing similar challenges.

 *To protect the privacy and anonymity of the individuals involved, all names in the following stories have been changed.*

 ### **Susan, 51 - Accountant**

 "I used to feel excited about going to my job, but suddenly, it was replaced with overwhelming fatigue.
 It was tiring to get out of bed in the morning and I lost interest in my daily work routine, which I used to love.
 I realized I was only going to the job because I had to earn a living.

 To help me navigate this, I remind myself of my 'why'  which is to provide for my children and give them an advantage in life.
 I also try to avoid being in denial and acknowledge that experiencing burnout is not uncommon, and I focus on activities that bring me happiness while staying mindful of my thoughts and emotions."

 ### **Kristy, 25 - Marketing Lead**

 "My burnout story started at my job working at a marketing agency which was stressful, especially doing the same tasks over again.
 Despite the initial challenges of our small staff number, more responsibilities were continuously delegated to me even after the hiring of new staff.

 The increasing workload eventually took its toll on me when I was wrongly blamed for a task that was not mine to handle.
 That was my breaking point (I think I cried, I am not certain).

 To navigate this, I reached out to my partner for emotional support, it is always great to have someone to talk about it with.
 I also had a conversation with my boss about the multiple tasks that were not mine to handle and I am happy we resolved it."

 <figure>